Introduction of Pilates

 It is especially helpful in the rehabilitation of injured athletes or dancers.

 Pilates is a low-impact exercise that can be customized to work on specific areas of the body.
-However, having a trained and qualified instructor who guides you through the workout is essential to not cause any injuries and damages to the body.
+However, having a trained and qualified instructor who guides you through the workout is essential to not cause any injuries and damage to the body.